awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 + `customPatterns` — Specifies additional Grok patterns used here\.
 + `MISSING` — Specifies the signal to use in identifying missing values\.
 The default is `'-'`\.
 + `LineCount` — Specifies the number of lines in each log record\.
 The default is `'1'`, and currently only single\-line records are supported\.
-+ `StrictMode` — A Boolean value that specifies whether strict mode is enabled\.
++ `StrictMode` — A Boolean value that specifies whether strict mode is turned on\.
 In strict mode, the reader doesn't do automatic type conversion or recovery\.
 The default value is `"false"`\.

 ## format="json"<a name="aws-glue-programming-etl-format-json"></a>